Farfetch/rules-framework/docs/search-rules.md

 # Search rules

-Here it is described how to search rules base using the Rules Engine.
+Here it is described how to search rules base using the Rules.Framework.
 The Rules Engine exposes a method to search rules:

 ```csharp
 SearchRulesAsync(SearchArgs<TContentType, TConditionType> searchArgs)